 Like other real time video technologies it is recommend that you choose a suitable setting for bandwidth according to your internet connection speeds, it also recommend that you use a wired network connection.

-In the scenario where video is tunnelled there is a greater likelihood of packet loss and subsequent call degradation.
-The preferred method for transport of real time media is via UDP due to the transport efficiency and lower processing overhead.
+In the scenario where video is tunnelled there is a greater likelihood of packet loss and/or latency and subsequent call degradation.
+The preferred method for transport of real time media is via UDP due to the transport efficiency and lower processing overheads.

 To assist in establishing if your environment supports UDP please see the Network Test at the following WebRTC test site: https://test.webrtc.org/